 Keys Purpose tab Enter an unfinished command and press "Tab" key to complete the command. ?
 Press "?" key in each mode to get available commands.
-Enter an unfinished command or keyword and press "?" key to complet the command and get command syntax help.
-Unfinished command followed by ?
-Example: List all available commands starting with the characters that you enter. lenewed by .
-Switch#h? help Show available commands history Show history commands A space Enter a command and then press Spacebar followed by a "2" key to view followed by ? the next parameter.
+Enter an unfinished command or keyword and press "?" key to complete the command and get command syntax help.
+Unfinished command followed by?
+Example: List all available commands starting with the characters that you enter.
+Switch#h? help Show available commands history Show history commands Show history commands A space followed by ?
+Enter a command and then press Spacebar followed by a "?" key to view the next parameter.
 Up arrow Use Up arrow key to scroll through the previous entered commands, beginning with the most recent key-in commands.
-Down arrow Use Down arrow key to scroll through the previous entered commands, beginning with the commands that are entered first.
+Down arrow Use Down arrow key to scroll through the previous entered command